Your Pre-Season Backpacking Gear Checklist

 Pre-season is a great time to fully set up your tent, including both the footprint and the guylines.
 Nothing is worse than arriving at your campsite only to find your shelter is missing a few necessary pieces.
 If it’s a little dirty, sweep out the interior and take a garden hose to the outside.
 For a deeper clean, while it’s still set up hand wash it with warm water, a sponge and mild non-detergent soap or Revivex® Odor Eliminator.
 After it’s dry, check for abrasions.

-If you have a rip in the mesh netting, it can be easy to make it disappear.
-For larger mesh tears, check out our Tent Mesh Repair Kit—for tears in the body or floor layer, check out our Tent Fabric Repair Kit.
+For acutual tears, check out our Tent Mesh Repair Kit.
+For tears in the body or floor fabrics, check out our Tent Fabric Repair Kit.
 Forgot to replace a broken tent pole?
 Broken MSR poles are replaced for free thanks to their limited lifetime warranty.
 Call our Seattle repair shop and we can replace it.
 Lastly, check the quantity and condition of your tent stakes.
 It never hurts to pack a few extra.

 #5.
 First Aid Kit